 Other people's behaviour is having a big impact on how we are feeling

 "Friends are relaxing a bit too much and I'm feeling uncomfortable"

 "Because I am still worried that the general public are becoming complacent about it and not being careful"

 Many people shared the particularly difficult situations, coping alone and often worried about more than one person.

 Feeling left behind

 Throughout Coronavirus carers have had to translate government guidelines into something relevant for them.
-For many this means staying shielded or making a slower return to normal activities.
-It can feel like the rest of the world are relaxing and enjoying themselves whilst we have been left behind.
+For many, this meant staying shielded or making a slower return to normal activities.
+It felt like the rest of the world are relaxing and enjoying themselves whilst we have been left behind.